camertron/rux-rails/README.md

 ## Running Tests

-`bundle exec rspec` should do the trick.
+`bundle exec appraisal rake` should do the trick.

 ## License